paulbovbel/ros2_tracing/tracetools/QUALITY_DECLARATION.md

 This includes:

 - tracking and reporting line coverage statistics
-- achieving and maintaining line coverage at or above 95%
 - no lines are manually skipped in coverage calculations

 Changes are required to make a best effort to keep or increase coverage before being accepted, but decreases are allowed if properly justified and accepted by reviewers.

-Current coverage statistics can be viewed here:
+Current coverage statistics can be viewed in the [results of the latest `coverage` CI job](https://gitlab.com/micro-ROS/ros_tracing/ros2_tracing/pipelines/latest).

-**TODO** add code coverage visualization link

 ### Performance [4.iv]

-**TODO**
+`tracetools` does not currently have any performance tests.

 ### Linters and Static Analysis [4.v]